iltocl/dcc-hsdvmi-video-dataset/README.md

 # A Dataset for Hate Speech Detection in Videos

-This is the documentation of the construction of our **Mexican Spanish Video Dataset**.
+This repository hosts the documentation of the construction of our **Mexican Spanish Video Dataset**.
 A dataset aimed to be used for the **hate speech detection task**.

 - [A Dataset for Hate Speech Detection in Videos](#a-dataset-for-hate-speech-detection-in-videos)